MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 ## Lifting Functions

-Any function could be used within a query.
+Any function could be used to build queries.
 Consider the function `double(x)` that, when applied to a `Number`, produces a `Number`:

     double(x) = 2x